SamiPerttu/fundsp/README.md

 To get a *close* cascade, write it right associatively: `A / (B / (C / D))`.
 In a close cascade, bypasses are sourced locally, resulting in *iterative* modulation.

+In the default form, cascading chains similar filters.
+For example, `lowpass() / lowpass()` sources the cutoff frequency for both filters from the leftmost input while threading the audio through.

 Cascading is equivalent to piping when no bypasses are needed.
 Chains can be notated as modulator-filter pairs; for example, `resonator() / mul((1.0, 1.0, 2.0)) / resonator() / mul((1.0, 1.0, 4.0)) / resonator()`.